KDominikk00/CSComparison/README.md

 # CSComparison: Compare Stats of Pro Counter-Strike 2 Players

 **CSComparison** is a web application that allows users to compare the stats of current professional Counter-Strike 2 players.
-Built with **React** for the frontend and a [custom **Java Spring Boot** with **Spring JPA** web scraper + REST API](https://github.com/KDominikk00/HLTVScraper) for the backend, it offers a dynamic and intuitive interface to analyze player performance across various metrics.
+Built with **React** for the frontend and a [custom **Java Spring Boot** web scraper + REST API](https://github.com/KDominikk00/HLTVScraper) for the backend, it offers a dynamic and intuitive interface to analyze player performance across various metrics.

 Home Page             |  Top Players         |  Compare Page          |  Explained Section :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: